ess-dmsc/just-bin-it/README.md

 ```
 This will start all the histograms counting from zero but will not change any other
 settings, such as bin edges etc.

+### Simulation mode
+When in simulation mode just-bin-it will try to provide simulated data matching
+the requested configuration.
+For example: if the config specifies a 2-D
+histogram then the simulated data will be 2-D.

 ### One-shot plot
 When the `one-shot-plot` option is specified then the program with collect a